kevquirk/simple.css-site/demo.md

 ### Links & buttons

-Links are formatted very simply on Simple.css.
-They are blue, using the `accent` CSS variable and are underlines.
+Links are formatted very simply on Simple.css (shock horror).
+They use the `accent` CSS variable and are underlined.
 There is a `:hover` effect that removes the underline.
 Here is an [example link]().

-Buttons us the same `accent` CSS variable for their colour.
+Buttons use the same `accent` CSS variable for their colour.
 When hovering, there is an opacity effect.

 <a href=""><button>This is a linked button</button></a>